-Sexuality - Sexual activity decreases with age despite maintenance of normal amounts of sex hormones.
+Sexuality - sexual activity decreases with age despite maintenance of normal amounts of sex hormones.
 A slightly higher testosterone level is present in more sexually active men.

-Sperm counts per unit volume or per ejaculate remain the same, but the proportion of immature sperm present rises age; the most sexually active men in their 70s were also highly sexually active in their 20s.
+Sperm counts per unit volume or per ejaculate remain the same, but the proportion of immature sperm present rises with age.